 Our Verdict: Bet365

 Pitting Bet365, Betfair and Betfred against each other makes for a seriously close-run race.
 In truth, each and every one of them has its own unique plus points, but if you had to single out just one front-runner, it has to be Bet365.
-In terms of live streaming, the mobile app and the general package on the whole, there’s very little about what’s on offer than isn’t to like.
+In terms of the mobile app and the general package on the whole, there’s very little about what’s on offer than isn’t to like.
 That being said, Betfair ranks just the tiniest fraction behind – the epic Betfair Exchange alone representing more than enough reason to check both operators out.